 - Key Problems:

 - Export only pipeline creates little benefit or jobs for Americans

-- Unlocks massive growth of tar sands, causing climate catastrophe
+- Unlocks massive growth of tar sands, exacerbating the risks associated with climate change

 - Current Status: